 Ratings on Semi-annual Reports are based upon neatness, accuracy and promptness of receipt.
+Ratings on Equipment Reports are based upon the same

 Ratings on Equipment Reports are based upon the same considerations, together with the manner in which the idea of giving a correct record of the equipment of the command is carried out.
 This report does not relate in any way to property rights, but serves only as a basis for rating the command.